Music of South Africa: Disco

 In the middle of the 1970s, American disco was imported to South Africa, and disco beats were added to soul music, which helped bring a halt to popular mbaqanga bands such as the Mahotella Queens.
 In 1976, South African children rebelled en masse against apartheid and governmental authority, and a vibrant, youthful counterculture was created, with music as an integral part of its focus.
 Styles from before the 1970s fusion of disco and soul were not widely regarded, and were perceived as being sanctioned by the white oppressors.
 Few South African bands gained a lasting success during this period, however, with the exception of the Movers, who used marabi elements in their soul.
 The Movers were followed by the Soul Brothers, and the instrumental band The Cannibals, who soon began working with singer Jacob "Mpharanyana" Radebe.
 The coloured (not black) band The Flames also gained a following, and soon contributed two members (Blondie Chaplin and Ricky Fataar) to American band The Beach Boys.
 Harari arose in their place, eventually moving to an almost entirely rock and roll sound.
 One of Harare's members, Sipho 'Hotstix' Mabuse became a superstar in the 1980s.

+South African rock music

+Afro rock

+Afro rock, characterised by its fusion of Western rock music with African musical elements, saw the emergence of bands and artists like Assagai in the late 1960s and early 1970s.
+The original lineup of Assagai comprised five members, three hailing from South Africa and two from Nigeria: Louis Moholo on drums, Mongezi Feza on trumpet and flute, Dudu Pukwana on alto saxophone, Bizo Mngqikana on tenor saxophone, and Fred Coker on guitar and bass.
+According to Rob Fitzpatrick of The Guardian, Coker played a pivotal role in positioning Assagai as significant competition to Ghana's Osibisa, before departing to join Osibisa, replacing Spartacus R. Keyboardist Alan Gowen from the Canterbury scene and percussionist Jamie Muir from King Crimson briefly joined the band from 1971 to 1972.

+Operating under the British label Vertigo Records, Assagai is believed to be the sole African or "Black" band ever signed by the label.
+Their eponymous debut album, featuring collaboration with African musicians like Terri Quaye, was released in 1971.
+Repertoire Records reissued Assagai on CD in 1994.
+Their second and final album, Zimbabwe adorned with cover art by Roger Dean, also released in 1971, was later reissued as AfroRock by the Music for Pleasure record label.
+Both albums featured compositions by members of the British group Jade Warrior, with guest appearances from them as well.

+In the 1960s, Pukwana, Feza, and Moholo had been part of the jazz ensemble The Blue Notes alongside Chris McGregor.